SAFEHR-data/PIXL/README.md

 ### PIXL Export dir (PIXL intermediate)

-The directory where PIXL will copy the public OMOP extract files and radiology reports to.
+The directory where PIXL will copy the public OMOP extract files (which now contain the radiology reports) to.
 These files will subsequently be uploaded to the `parquet` destination specified in the [project config](#3-configure-a-new-project).